Addleshaw Goddard: Addleshaw Goddard

 In 2003, Addleshaw Booth & Co and Theodore Goddard merged to become Addleshaw Goddard.

 In 2012, Addleshaw Goddard opened offices in Singapore, Dubai, Hong Kong (which has now been shuttered), Oman and Qatar.

-In 2017, the firm expanded into Scotland by merging with HBJ.
+In 2017, the firm expanded into Scotland by merging with HBJ and adding offices in Aberdeen, Edinburgh, and Glasgow.

 In 2019, the firm opened its first office in continental Europe, welcoming partners in Hamburg.
 In 2021, the firm opened an office in Paris.
 In March 2022, Addleshaw Goddard merged with Top 15 Irish law firm Eugene F. Collins and extended its footprint in Continental Europe by opening 3 offices in Luxembourg, Frankfurt and Munich.

+In January 2024, the firm opened its 4th German office in Berlin and an office in Riyadh.
+In May 2024, the firm took over the Spanish office of King Wood & Mallesons and opened an office in Madrid.

+In May 2025, the firm took over the Polish office of Linklaters and opened an office in Warsaw.
+In June 2025, the firm opened an office in Abu Dhabi its fifth office in the Middle East.

 Offices

-As of March 2022, Addleshaw Goddard has 17 offices in Asia, Europe and the Middle East located in Aberdeen, Doha, Dubai, Dublin, Edinburgh, Frankfurt, Glasgow, Hamburg, Leeds, London, Luxembourg, Manchester, Munich, Muscat, Paris and Singapore and a worldwide network of strong relationships with chosen firms in North America, Europe and other emerging jurisdictions.
+As of June 2025, Addleshaw Goddard has 21 offices in Asia, Europe and the Middle East located in Aberdeen, Abu Dhabi, Berlin, Doha, Dubai, Dublin, Edinburgh, Frankfurt, Glasgow, Hamburg, Leeds, London, Luxembourg, Madrid, Manchester, Munich, Muscat, Paris, Riyadh, Singapore and Warsaw and a worldwide network of strong relationships with chosen firms in North America, Europe and other emerging jurisdictions.
 The firm provides also legal services in Tokyo, Japan through a formal alliance with Hashidate Law Office.